Charles Skelton

+Biography

 Skelton was born in Buckingham Township, Bucks County, Pennsylvania on April 19, 1806.
 He moved to Trenton, New Jersey about 1829, where he attended the country schools and Trenton Academy.

+Early career

 He engaged in mercantile pursuits, and moved to Philadelphia in 1835.
 He graduated from Jefferson Medical College at Philadelphia in 1838 and commenced the practice of his profession in that city.
 He returned to Trenton in 1841, and was superintendent of the Trenton Public Schools in 1848.

+Congress

 He was elected as a Democrat to the Thirty-second and Thirty-third Congresses, serving in office from March 4, 1851 to March 3, 1855.

+Later career and death

 After leaving Congress, he was a member of the common council from 1873-1875.
 He died in Trenton on May 20, 1879, and was interred in City Cemetery in Hamilton Square, New Jersey.

+Family history

 Skelton's uncle Abraham Doan was a member of the infamous Doan Outlaws, and was executed for his role as a Tory during the American Revolution.
 Skelton's grandfather Israel Doan was imprisoned for aiding the gang and probably died in jail.